cthogg/geojson-to-kml/packages/frontend/src/ROADMAP.md

 9. Make an easier way to get al of the points of interest in a particular location.
 Using the bounding boxes.
 10. Remove wikiepdia and historical england text and the expand/collapse.
 Instead find a way to show the image as a thumbnail and on click show just the full image.
 11. Get the wikidata articles as own marker cluster.
-12. Show up just the names for now and the article url.
+12. Show up just the names for now and the article url.y

 This works: